 PURPOSE: This rule describes when employees may become plan participants.

-- (1) General Rule.
+(1) General Rule.
 An employee shall become a participant in the plan upon his or her entry date.
-Effective on and after January 1, 2000, an employee shall not be permitted to opt out of the plan. - (2) Prior Plan Opt-Outs.
+Effective on and after January 1, 2000, an employee shall not be permitted to opt out of the plan.

+(2) Prior Plan Opt-Outs.
 Before January 1, 2000, an employee had the right to opt out of the plan.
 Employees who exercised this opt-out option must wait three (3) years from the date the opt-out decision was made before becoming a participant.
 After this three (3)-year period has elapsed, the employee shall have a three (3)-month period to opt in to the plan.
-If the employee fails to opt in during an applicable three (3)-month period which begins on or after January 1, 2000, the employee shall be forever ineligible to participate in the plan. - (3) Membership service for part-time employees and service toward vesting in the plan for all participants will be calculated as follows:
+If the employee fails to opt in during an applicable three (3)-month period which begins on or after January 1, 2000, the employee shall be forever ineligible to participate in the plan.

+(3) Membership service for part-time employees and service toward vesting in the plan for all participants will be calculated as follows:

-- (A) A participant must work one thousand (1,000) hours of service in a plan year to be enrolled in the plan; - (B) A participant must work one thousand (1,000) hours of service in a plan year to receive a year of vested service; - (C) A participant must have at least eight (8) years of service with at least one thousand (1,000) hours of service worked per plan year to be vested in the plan.
-A participant shall receive vesting service credit for a year only if he or she has received creditable service credit for the months in such plan year during which he earned hours of service. - (4) A participant shall be credited with hours of service for a calendar year in accordance with the following rules: - (A) One (1) hour shall be credited for each regular, vacation and sick pay hour for which the participant is paid during the calendar year; - (B) Hours will be credited for military leave based on the participant's average hours paid during the last six (6) months worked prior to such leave; - (C) No hours will be credited for unpaid sick leave; and - (D) Overtime hours will be credited in the manner they are accounted for in county payroll records.
+(A) A participant must work one thousand (1,000) hours of service in a plan year to be enrolled in the plan;

+(B) A participant must work one thousand (1,000) hours of service in a plan year to receive a year of vested service;

+(C) A participant must have at least eight (8) years of service with at least one thousand (1,000) hours of service worked per plan year to be vested in the plan.
+A participant shall receive vesting service credit for a year only if he or she has received creditable service credit for the months in such plan year during which he earned hours of service.

-AUTHORITY: section 50.1032, RSMo 2000.
+AUTHORITY: section 50.1032, RSMo Supp.
+1999.
 Original rule filed Oct.
 11, 1995, effective May 30, 1996.
 Amended: Filed Dec.
 9, 1997, effective June 30, 1998.
 Rescinded and readopted: Filed Sept.
 29, 2000, effective March 30, 2001.
-Amended: Filed April 26, 2001, effective Nov.
-30, 2001.